ONSdigital/ras-compose/CHEAT-SHEET.md

 4) How do I find out the IP address of a docker container from within the container?

-You can just ping the container or orther containers from within the container.
+You can just ping the container or other containers from within the container.
 So if you were on a shell prompt from within the container you could do:

 	/> ping foo-bar